 We should not be wasting our time theorizing about dates, or the nature of the rapture or the final tribulation.
 This is a distraction.
 Rather, we are not just to look busy but actually be busy preparing the way for his return.

-That means being prepared and ready, not weighted down, neutralized, and utterly distracted by the cares of this world (Luke 21: 34-36).
-It means, as Paul tells us in 1 Thessalonians 3, to work to make greater progress in the life of holiness, “putting on” the character of Christ.
-It also means preparing the way by calling others to faith in Christ, since all baptized Catholics are called to be evangelizers.
+Advent is a reminder to be prepared and ready, not weighted down, neutralized, and utterly distracted by the cares of this world (Luke 21: 34-36).
+Advent calls us, as Paul tells us in 1 Thessalonians 3, to work to make greater progress in the life of holiness, “putting on” the character of Christ.
+This means preparing the way by calling others to faith in Christ, since all baptized Catholics are called to be evangelizers.

 The second coming of Christ, like the first, involves a birth.
 Only this time, it will be the birth of a new heavens and a new earth (2 Peter 3:13; Romans 8:19-23; CCC 1042).
 Birth is always preceded by labor and travail.
 In fact birth is a sort of crisis that puts everyone involved to the test.
 The labor pains to bring one baby to birth are intense enough.
 Imagine the labor pains prior to the birth of a whole new creation.